cfbao/lastpass-vault-parser/ReadMe.md

 You can override this incorrect value manually by using the command line option `--iterations #`.

 ### LastPass Vault Format
 An (incomplete) unofficial description of the LastPass vault format is included in the repository so people can more easily parse their own vault without third party tools.
-It can be found [here](/lastpass-vault-format.md).
+It can be found [here](/lastpass-vault-format.md) or in the [Wiki](https://github.com/cfbao/lastpass-vault-parser/wiki/LastPass-Vault-Format).